lightning-zeus/Competitive-Programming/README.md

-# github repo for cp
+# Competitive-Programming

-This is the personal repository to store all the solutions of competitive programming questions from various websites!
+This is a personal repository to store all the solution of the problems that I solve on various websites including but not limited to contests.
+Since it is a public repository, you can use the code as you like, but make sure you are not just copy pasting stuff.
+This also works as a future reference for me if I ever decide to revisit some old problem or concept used in the problem